Frequently Asked Questions:

 • Mega 10 Basket: Contains the top big cap tech stocks that have huge weightings on the market indexes (AAPL, META, MSFT, etc)

-• Nasdaq 100: Contains all the Nasdaq 100 stocks
+• NASDAQ 100: Contains all the NASDAQ 100 stocks

 • S&P 500: Contains all the S&P 500 stocks